presidio-oss/cline-based-code-generator/.hairules/hai-overview.md

 - Supporting Hot Module Replacement (HMR) for development
 - Setting up message listeners between the webview and extension

 The WebviewProvider maintains a reference to the Controller and delegates message handling to it.
-It also handles the creation of both sidebar and tab panel webviews, allowing HAI to be used in different contexts within VSCode.
+It also handles the creation of both sidebar and tab panel webviews, allowing Cline to be used in different contexts within VSCode.

 ### Core Extension State